← XORA

 XRPL #

-The XRP Ledger — an open-source, permissionless blockchain launched in 2012.
+The XRP Ledger is an open-source, permissionless blockchain launched in 2012.
 Native asset is XRP.
-Uses a consensus protocol instead of proof-of-work or proof-of-stake, which makes it carbon-neutral, fast (3–5 second settlement), and cheap (sub-cent fees per transaction).
+Uses a consensus protocol instead of proof-of-work or proof-of-stake, which makes it carbon-neutral, fast (3-5 second settlement), and cheap (sub-cent fees per transaction).

 XRP neobank #